marekkarbarz/EntityFramework.Docs/entity-framework/ef6/entity-framework-table-valued-functions-tvfs-ef5-onwards.md

     Right-click on **SQL Server** and select **Add SQL Server** Use the default **Windows Authentication** to connect to the **(localdb)\\v11.0** server
 -   Expand **(localdb)\\v11.0**
--   Under the Databases node, right-click the School database node and select **New Query…**
+-   Under the Databases node, right-click the School database node and select?**New Query?**
 -   In T-SQL Editor, paste the following TVF definition

 ```